Australian team collaborates with Alaskans on hydrogen, microgrids

 The Australian visit inspired a knowledge exchange visit of David Edwards and Peter Kempster of Horizon Power, the Western Australia regional energy provider, to Alaska.

-Edwards, the future technology and innovation manager at Horizon Power, was responsible for finding funding and creating a solar-hydrogen power demonstration project in Denham.
+Edwards, the future technology and innovation manager at Horizon Power, is responsible for the ongoing reporting and performance analysis of the solar-hydrogen power demonstration project in Denham.
 Kempster is the works delivery manager, and the power plant manager for the Denham microgrid, including the Denham wind farm, solar farm and the solar to hydrogen system.
+He and his team provide rich lessons learnt for the hydrogen system performance analysis.

 A follow-on visit took place in May 2024, in which ACEP hosted representatives from Horizon Power at the Alaska Sustainable Energy Conference in Anchorage, followed by trips to Kotzebue and Fairbanks.
 Edwards was featured on a panel at ASEC discussing hydrogen in remote microgrids, an area of research that ACEP is actively exploring.
 Specifically, the ACEP hydrogen team is coordinating with energy champions and utilities to investigate the role that hydrogen can play as a long-duration storage medium for communities like Kotzebue that are looking to expand renewable electricity generation while still supplying continuous power to the community.